mduesterhoeft/ng-sample-app/README.md

 	"callbackUrl": "https://warm-mountain-31010.herokuapp.com/authorize-callback"
 }
 ```
+Make sure your official-app has the correct callback url carrying the appropriate app host.

 The app is just able to store a single token - so it cannot be used against multiple shops.
-Once a token is obtained the app provides the ability to retrieve products vis `/products`
+Once a token is obtained the app provides the ability to retrieve products via `/products`